hks27d/CSSharpChatAntiflood/README.md

 Stop chat flooding from players.

 ## 🌐 Description
 Just a basic plugin to stop chat flooding.
+Root has immunity by default.
 Make sure you alter the code in case you need specific changes.

 ## 📗 Dependecies
 - [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp)